ipfs/specs/IPIP/0342-content-router-discovery.md

 The mechanism proposed by this IPIP, where nodes gossip preferred routers to their connected peers, can also have broader applications.
-The same mechnism could be used for external IPNS, peer routers, relays, or DNS resolvers.
-We point out the label allowing re-use of this mechanism for other systems in the (protocol design)[#1-content-routing-as-a-libp2p-protocol], but otherwise leave the concerete design for other systems to subsequent IPIPs.
+The same mechanism could be used for external IPNS, peer routers, relays, or DNS resolvers.
+We point out the label allowing re-use of this mechanism for other systems in the (protocol design)[#1-content-routing-as-a-libp2p-protocol], but otherwise leave the concrete design for other systems to subsequent IPIPs.

 ## Motivation